TestardR/interview/README.md

 ## 1. Logging Format

 I think that logging format should standardized among micro-services or applications.
-Currently, I think that format used in this application is not user friendly (itt could be machine friendly though).
+Currently, I think that format used in this application is not user friendly (it could be machine friendly though).
 From I have read, formatting Gunicorn/Uvicorn/FastAPI is a topic in itself: https://pawamoy.github.io/posts/unify-logging-for-a-gunicorn-uvicorn-app/ .

 ## 2. Scaling with MQ

-If the data requested from the external API were more consequent, the compute svc would take much more time to process.
+If requested data from the external API were more consequent, the compute svc would take much more time to process.
 As such, I could consider running several threads computing data concurrently.
 They would publish the results to a event-bus, such as Kafka, RabbitMQ, or else.
 The subscribing svc would then wait for the data to be ready to store it in the cache svc.

 ![architecture schema version 2](https://github.com/TestardR/intrvw_s/blob/master/architecture-v2.png)

 ## 3. Testing Policies

 Server side, I would separate unit tests from functional tests.
-It is better practice and unit tests should be runnable outside the docker architecture.
+It is better practice and unit tests should be runnable from outside the docker architecture.